-We can do a particular case for an electric field later.
-So we have said this that the Hamiltonian actually comprises of p minus qA whole square over 2m where this A is the vector potential that comes in because of an external field and one can actually talk about the gauge freedom because these A the vector potential can be uncertain by an amount which is delta lambda where lambda is a scalar function and this is perfectly acceptable because even if you add or subtract a gradient of a scalar function B equal to curly is still satisfied.
-So if we expand this Hamiltonian and if you want to write it specifically for the electron then you introduce this g equal to minus e.
-So this is my Hamiltonian.
-Now what Ι am going do is that Ι am going expand this. to write it as e over 2m and then there is a term which is like p dot A and A dot p.
-Now in general they do not commute that is why we have to write it separately but if you choose a particular gauge called as a Coulomb gauge which we will just see then these two terms can be combined into one term and then of course you have a term which is A square over 2m and e square over 2m into A square and this term is called as the paramagnetic term and this is called as a diamagnetic term.
-Now it turns out that we will neglect this diamagnetic term and in the parlance of perturbation theory you can say that you know if B is not strong enough then A would also be weak so a term which is of the order of A square can be neglected.
-However we have seen that in our case the magnetic field B is not weak at all and then we need to take into account terms such as B square or A square.
-However it does not contribute to the Hall conductivity even though it contributes to the longitudinal conductivity however since the main focus is on Hall conductivity will drop the diamagnetic term altogether and only worry about the paramagnetic term.
+Now what I am going to do is that I am going to expand this.
+So this is a p square over 2m and then there is a 1 over 2m and then I have a term I can write it as e over 2m and then there is aterm which is like p dot a and a dot p.
+Now in general they do not commute that is why we have to write it separately but if you choose a particular gauge called as a Coulomb gauge which we will just see then these two terms can be combined into one term and then of course you have a term which is a square over 2m and e square over 2m into a square and this term is called as the paramagnetic term and this is called as a diamagnetic term.
+Now it turns out that we will neglect this diamagnetic term and in the parlance of perturbation theory you can say that you know if b is not strong enough then a would also be weak so a term which is of the order of a square can be neglected.